PoinP/Pseudo-EXPR-Interpreter/Pseudo-EXPR Interpreter/docs/pages/languagespecifics.md

 when invoking the function will be used.

 > Note: Only single parameter functions are supported.
 You can not make a function without a parameter or with mutiple parameters

-> Note 2: Functions are only uppercase words.
+> Note: Functions are only uppercase words.

 @section comments Comments
 There are two kinds of comments in the language.